programs Educational Opportunities and Investments

 Frequently Asked Questions

-The Education Savings Account (ESA) Program was created by the Texas Legislature in 2025 to give families more choices in their child’s education.
+The Texas Legislature created the education savings account program in 2025 to give families more choices in their child’s education.
+The program was then officially named Texas Education Freedom Accounts.
 Starting in the 2026–27 school year, funds will be made available to eligible students accepted into the program that can be used for tuition, tutoring, home-school educational expenses or other approved education expenses.

 Who runs the program?